 Foam Series: 5 Important Foam Terms to Know

 Choosing the best foam for your application can make a world of difference in the cushion’s comfort and performance.
-Which type of foam will make the best cockpit cushion, which is better for sleeping, and which is perfect for patios?
-To look at those issues and address your most burning questions on foam, we’ve put together a helpful series of articles, videos and infographics.
+Which type of foam will make the best cockpit cushion, which is better for sleeping, and which type of foam is perfect for patios?
+To look at those issues and address your most burning foam questions, we’ve put together a helpful series of articles, videos and infographics.

 To make the best foam selection, it’s helpful to understand the different specifications and terminology you’ll run into when shopping for foam.
 With a base understanding of these terms, you’ll be a step ahead in knowing what to look for when buying foam for any application.